 They say a sequel is never as good as the original.

-I can think of a few exceptions to that rule (T2, Rocky IV, Home Alone 5: The Holiday Heist) but on the whole it’s correct.
+I can think of a few exceptions to that rule – T2, Rocky 4, Home Alone 5 (just joking!) – but on the whole it’s correct.

-And it’s also true in the world of supplements, because let’s face it, when a company releases a so-called ‘new and improved version’ it usually means one of the ingredients has been flagged up by USADA and they’ve had to dial down the power.
+And it’s also true in the world of supplements because let’s face it, when a brand releases a so-called ‘new and improved formula’ it usually means one of the ingredients has been flagged up by USADA and we end up with a watered down version of the original.

-I mean, if you take a look at the top sellers list of most major retailers you’ll see that Pre JYM is still kicking butt despite being 9 years old and never having an update since its release.
+So that makes Jim Stoppani’s decision to sequelize Pre JYM very intriguing because a) none of the ingredients have been blacklisted and b) if you take a look at the top sellers list of most major retailers you’ll see that Pre JYM is still kicking butt despite being 9 years old and never having a formula update since its release.

-In my official Pre Jym X review I will determine whether it was worth the wait, and see if Pre Jym X is the NEW king of pre workout supplements.
+In my official Pre Jym X review I’m going to compare the old and new products side by side, then list the changes and finally determine whether Pre Jym X is the new “king” of pre workout supplements.

 Pre JYM X vs Pre JYM Classic